 Sometimes, parents feel this way about an only child.
 And sometimes, parents with more than one child feel this way about only one of the kids.
 And if you’ve ever felt this way, I want you to know that it’s OK!
-It’s perfectly normal and natural.
-Your feelings are based on your personality and your preferences, and those are just who you are.
-Here are some of the main reasons you may feel a lack of connection with your child:
+It really is perfectly normal and natural.
+Your feelings are based on your personality and your preferences, and those are just who you are – and your feelings may also be based on your child’s behavior, and that makes perfect sense.
+Here are some of the main reasons you may feel a lack of Connection with your child:

-1. Temperament/personality differences: Kids are born with their own unique personalities and their own way of experiencing, interpreting, and interacting with the world around them.
+Kids are born with their own unique personalities and their own way of experiencing, interpreting, and interacting with the world around them.
 They’re not the blank slates we often think they are!
 And their personalities may not be a natural fit with yours.
-As I often tell my clients, there’s no eHarmony for parents!
-Having or adopting a child can be compared with going to the store and inviting the first person you see to come and live with you.
+As I tell the parents in my coaching programs, giving birth to or adopting a child can be compared with going to the store and inviting the first person you see to come and live with you!
 If you were to do that, how likely is it that you’d experience an immediate, passionate bond with this stranger?
-The act of birthing may generate a warm bond for some parents, but for many it does not.
-Most often, feelings of warmth and connection arise out of a sense of compatibility and reciprocity.
-If your personality or temperament does not fit especially well with your child’s personality, you may experience a disconnect with this young person.
+The act of birthing may generate a warm bond for many parents, but for many others it does not.
+Very often, feelings of warmth and Connection arise out of a sense of compatibility and reciprocity.
+If your personality or temperament does not fit especially well with your child’s temperament, you may experience a disconnect with this young person.

-3. Sensory sensitivity: As I mentioned earlier, some parents assume they lack connection with their child because they have a certain distaste for physical contact with him or her.
-It’s normal, though, to be sensitive to both touch and sound.
+As I mentioned earlier, some parents assume they lack Connection with their child because they have a certain distaste for physical contact with him or her.
+It’s not unusual, though, for people (even grownups!) to be sensitive to both touch and sound.
 And it may be especially normal for Americans: Sociologists do say, after all, that we require more personal space!
 But sensitivity to certain types of sensory experiences is not a lack of love.
 And you can teach even very young kids to touch and make sound in ways that work for you.